-If you do have scripts that update configuration, you may want this to user a different user for security reasons.
+If you do have scripts that update configuration, you may want to use a different user for security reasons.

 C.3.
 XML data for common functions

 When using the web interface you will encounter a number of cases where there is an XML link shown.
 For example, in Status/Subnets.
 This has an XML link to /status/subnets/xml.